Health & Safety

 Yes expired baby wipes are safe to use on your baby’s skin, but as we’ve seen they may have dried out and / or become less effective at cleaning.

-The exception to this are wipes that are moldy – if a pack of wipes has developed mold then you should dispose of them and not use them on your baby’s sensitive skin.
+The exception to this are ones that are moldy – if a pack has developed mold then you should dispose of them and not use them on your baby’s sensitive skin.

 What To Do With Expired Baby Wipes?